 We next visited the Vietnam Veterans Museum which was especially relevant as Laurel had lived through the war time and had special memories of that time.
 The museum was amazing and well worth the visit.

+Near the bridge to Phillip Island at San Remo the pelicans are fed every day at noon.
+Hundreds of pelicans wait for the hand out from the fish co-op every day.
 Later that evening, we went to the Penguin Parade.
 We decided to splurge and paid extra for the "Penguin Plus" option.
 That enabled us to go to a special boardwalk section, where we sat in the front row only several feet from where the penguins walked.
 After darkness fell, the penguins appeared, waddling up the beach in lots of about 20 at a time.
 They stopped right in front of us, preened their feathers, had a power nap then walked on up the hill.
 This parade continued for over an hour.
 They are the most cute little things and look almost like clock work toys.
 Apparently, where we were seated had the most penguins of the night - over 300 passed our spot.
 Once again, right place, right time!
+Unfortunately, you cannot take any photos at the parade so we had to make do with photos from inside the display at the education centre.
+This is one event worth every cent. |

 No comments: